Lesson Plan - Get It!

 In this lesson, you will use pictures and numbers to add.

 You will need to take out a sheet of paper and a pencil for this part of the lesson.
 Write down your answers to the problems using numbers.
 Number your paper 1 through 5 down the side of your paper.
-Solve the problems below:
+Then, solve the first two problems below:

 2 + 3 = 5